MobileApps-BJTU/Delicacy-Designer/README.md

 # Delicacy-Designer
-An app for cook lovers and food lovers
 Delicacy Designer is a App for all people who love delicious foods.
 But it is not just a App to teach us how to cook, It can do more things.
 -we can find more delicious and know how to cook it in the app;
 -we can upload some pictures about our dish and discuss with other people;